 Address: 4045 San Juan Ave, Jacksonville, FL 32210

-The Marina at Ortega Landing is a great place to dock during your visit to Jacksonville.
-The Marina has beautiful views of the St. Johns River and the city, a pool and clubhouse.
+The PORT 32 Jacksonville at Ortega Landing is a great place to dock during your visit to Jacksonville.
+The PORT has beautiful views of the St. Johns River and the city, a pool and clubhouse.
 It is recognized as an Island Global Yachting destination.

 Address: 4234 Lakeside Dr, Jacksonville, FL 32210

 The Ortega River Club was founded in 1903, it was originally named the Germania Club.
 At the time it hosted dances, big band concerts and other social activities in modern-day Brooklyn.
 The club moved to Ortega in 1928, where the club was renamed The German American Club.
 In 2011, the club underwent a clubhouse renovation and became The Ortega River Club.
 Today, the clubhouse hosts swing lessons for members, weddings and weekly dinners.